avarshvir/Satellite_Orbit_Trajectory_Predictor/README.md

 ## 1. Problem Statement

-There are tens of thousands of tracked objects in Earth orbit today: active satellites, spent rocket bodies, and debris.
-Knowing where these objects will be in the future is essential for avoiding collisions.
-A single collision can create thousands of new debris fragments, which in turn threaten other spacecraft.
-This cascading risk is known as the Kessler Syndrome.
+Right now, thousands of things are floating around our Mother Earth like satellites, old rocket parts,debris, space junk and etc etc. Knowing where these things will be tomorrow is super important so they don't crash into each other.
+If just one crash happens, it makes thousands of new pieces of trash, which can then hit other stuff.
+This snowball effect is called the Kessler Syndrome.

-The standard tool for propagating an orbit forward in time is the SGP4 analytical model.
-SGP4 is fast and widely used, but it has a known weakness: it cannot perfectly model the forces that slowly change an orbit, most importantly atmospheric drag and solar radiation pressure.
-As a result, its predictions drift by kilometers over the course of days.
+To figure out where a satellite is going, people usually use a math model called SGP4.
+It's fast and everyone uses it, but it has a big problem: it's not great at guessing the forces that slowly mess with orbits, like air drag from the atmosphere and pressure from the sun.
+Because of this, its predictions can be off by kilometers after just a few days.

-This project asks a focused question: **can a data-driven model learn the patterns in how an orbit changes over time, and use that to predict a satellite's future state?** Instead of relying purely on physics, the model learns from the history of the satellite's own tracking data.
+This project looks at one simple question: **can a smart data model figure out how an orbit changes over time, and use that to guess where a satellite will go next?** Instead of just trusting standard physics equations, the model learns by looking at the satellite's past tracking history.

 ---